Enhancing Security in Multi-Robot Systems through Co-Observation Planning, Reachability Analysis, and Network Flow: Introduction

-A preliminary version of the paper was presented in \cite{yang2020multi,yang2021multi}.
-Extanding the grid-world solution from \cite{wardega2019resilience} to continuous configuration spaces, we incorporate the co-observation planning as constraints in the ADMM-based trajectory optimization solver to accomodate for more flexible objectives.
 In this paper, we incorporate additional reachability analysis during the planning phase, incorporating constraints based on sets of locations that agents could potentially reach, referred to as \emph{reachability regions}, as a novel perspective to the existing literature.
 This approach enforces an empty intersection between forbidden regions and the reachability region during trajectory optimization, preventing undetected attacks if an adversary gains control of the robots.
-Inspired by the \emph{heuristic sampling domain} introduced by \cite{gammell2014informed} within the context of the $\mathtt{RRT^*}$ path planning algorithm, we utilize an ellipsoidal boundary to constrain the search space and formulate the ellipsoid as the reachability region constraint.
-We present a mathematical formulation of reachability regions compatible with the solver in \cite{yang2020multi} as a spatio-temporal constraint.
+We utilize an ellipsoidal boundary to constrain the search space and formulate the ellipsoid as the reachability region constraint.
+We present a mathematical formulation of the reachability regions as spatio-temporal constraints compatible with the solver in \cite{yang2020multi}.

-However, such plans are not guaranteed to exist, and the secured trajectory always come at the cost of overall system performance.
-As an extension of the previous works \cite{yang2020multi,yang2021multi}, we also address the feasibility and optimality challenges.
-For a MRS with unsecured optimal trajectorys (without security constraints), we introduce redundant robots and formed into \emph{sub-teams} with the original ones.
-These redundant robots are assigned the task of establishing additional co-observations, termed \emph{cross-trajectory co-observations}, within and across different sub-teams.
+Furthermore, we address the feasibility and optimality challenges.
+For a MRS with unsecured optimal trajectories (without security constraints), we introduce redundant robots and form them into \emph{sub-teams} with the original ones.
+These redundant robots are assigned to establish additional co-observations, termed \emph{cross-trajectory co-observations}, within and across different sub-teams.
 The proposed algorithm focuses on the movement plans for the additional robots, distinct from those dedicated to task objectives, indicating when they should stay with their current sub-team and when they should deviate to join another.
-This strategy allows sub-teams to preserve the optimal unsecured trajectories (as illustrated in Figure \ref{fig:cross-traj-comparison-set}) without requiring the entire \emph{sub-team} to maintain close proximity to other teams during co-observation events.
-The cross-trajectory co-observation problem is transformed as a multi-agent path finding problem on roadmap (represented as directed graph) and solved as a network flow problem \cite{yu2013multi}.
+This strategy allows sub-teams to preserve the optimal unsecured trajectories (as illustrated in \cref{fig:cross-traj-comparison-set}) without requiring the entire \emph{sub-team} to maintain close proximity to other teams during co-observation events.
+The cross-trajectory co-observation problem is transformed as a Multi-Agent Pathfinding (MAPF) problem on roadmap (represented as directed graph) and solved as a network flow problem \cite{yu2013multi}.